-Prayer forms part of Caregroup time each morning and afternoon.
+Prayer forms part of Caregroup time each morning.
 It is prepared by the students and staff.
-The Chapel is available for students and parents at all times.
+The Chapel is always available for students and parents.

 Caregroup

 Students are allocated to classes in which a Caregroup Teacher takes personal responsibility for each child.
 Parents and students may contact Caregroup Teachers or the House Coordinators as often as they wish.
 The pastoral care of the students by the teachers who are "loco parentis", is a chief concern.